openconfig/reference/rpc/gnmi/gnmi-union_replace.md

 ## 7. gNSI, bootz and gNMI interoperation

 Configuration affected by a gNMI `SetRequest` is defined to be Dynamic Configuration.
-THe term ‘Dynamic’ is used because this configuration is expected to be modified while the NOS is running.
+The term ‘Dynamic’ is used because this configuration is expected to be modified while the NOS is running.
 Security configuration is a special case of dynamic configuration and is managed by gNSI.
 Configuration necessary to boot and make a factory default NOS manageable by gNMI is defined